demisto/content/Packs/ServiceNow/Integrations/ServiceNowEventCollector/README.md

-Use this integration to fetch audit logs from ServiceNow as Cortex XSIAM events.
+Use this integration to fetch audit and syslog transactions logs from ServiceNow as Cortex XSIAM events.
 This integration was integrated and tested with Vancouver version of ServiceNow API.

 ## Configure ServiceNow Event Collector in Cortex